A trust-region method for derivative-free nonlinear constrained stochastic optimization: Other work

-If the noise is small enough, i.e. the sample size $N$ is sufficiently large, pattern search methods may be used to solve the optimization problem.
-Avoiding gradient approximations makes these methods less sensitive to noisy black box evaluations of the robust objective and constraints.
-Since the early works by Hookes and Jeeves \cite{Hooke1961} and Nelder and Mead \cite{Nelder1965, Spendley1962}, there has been a significant research effort in various extensions and developments of excellent direct search optimization procedures; see for example \cite{Audet2008, Audet2006, Audet2009, DiPillo2013, Liuzzi2006, Liuzzi2010, Powell1994, Powell1998}.
-Alternatively, surrogate model based optimization. \cite{Augustin2014, Bortz1998, Conn1993, Kelley1999, March2012, Regis2011, Regis2014, Sampaio2015} can be used to solve (\ref{eq:general_robust_opt_problem}).
-Having sufficiently accurate approximations of gradients even convergence results for these methods exist; see \cite{Carter1991, Choi2000, Heinkenschloss2002, Larson2016}.
+Other approaches draw new samples from the uncertain parameter $\theta$ every time the robustness measures are evaluated.
+Due to the re-sampling, the evaluations of the approximate robustness measures $R_N(x)$ exhibit {\it sampling noise} and thus solving (\ref{eq:general_robust_opt_problem}) requires stochastic optimization methods.
+If the noise is small enough, for example if the sample size $N$ is sufficiently large, pattern search methods may be used to solve the optimization problem.
+Avoiding gradient approximations makes these methods less sensitive to noise in the evaluations of the robust objective and constraints.
+Since the early works by Hookes and Jeeves \cite{Hooke1961} and Nelder and Mead \cite{Nelder1965, Spendley1962}, there has been a significant research effort in various extensions and developments of excellent direct search optimization procedures \cite{Audet2008, Audet2006, Audet2009, DiPillo2013, Liuzzi2006, Liuzzi2010, Powell1994, Powell1998}.
+Surrogate model based optimization \cite{Augustin2014, Bortz1998, Conn1993, Kelley1999, March2012, Regis2011, Regis2014, Sampaio2015} can also be used to solve (\ref{eq:general_robust_opt_problem}).
+Having sufficiently accurate approximations of gradients even convergence results for these methods exist; see \cite{Carter1991, Choi2000, Heinkenschloss2002, Larson2016, Chen2018}.
 Here, {\it sufficiently accurate}, however, requires the gradient approximation to become increasingly accurate while approaching an optimal solution.
-This idea is incorporated in recently proposed derivative-free stochastic optimization procedures like STRONG \cite{Chang2013} and ASTRO-DF \cite{Shashaani2015}, which have elaborate mechanisms to reduce the noise in black box evaluations by taking averages over an increasing number of samples while approaching an optimal design.
+This idea is incorporated in the proposed derivative-free stochastic optimization procedures STRONG \cite{Chang2013} and ASTRO-DF \cite{Shashaani2015}, which which reduce the noise in black box evaluations by taking averages over an increasing number of samples while approaching an optimal design.